Applied causality to infer protein dynamics and kinetics

 \section{Discussion and Conclusions}

-Here, we provide a method to both qualitatively and quantitatively measure the timescale spanned by conformational ensembles output from a selection of deep, generative machine learning (ML) models for six sequence variants of the human HIV-1 protease protein.
-We compute the timescales for the residue displacement time correlation function by assuming the backbone dynamics of the protein are governed by a coarse-grained, overdamped, and memory-free Langevin equation\cite{Beyerle2021} with a potential of mean force that is acceptably parameterized by the covariance matrix calculated using the generated ensemble.
-Diagonalizing this Langevin equation produces a set of modes that form a basis set from which time correlation functions are calculated.
-This interface between generative ML techniques and the LE4PD methods allows for a one-shot generation of dynamics and kinetics from sequence.
+We provide a method qualitatively and quantitatively measuring the timescale of conformational ensembles output from a selection of deep, generative machine learning (ML) models for six sequence variants of human HIV-1 protease.
+We compute the timescales for the residue displacement autocorrelation correlation function (ACF) by assuming the backbone dynamics of the protein are governed by a coarse-grained, overdamped, and memory-free Langevin equation\cite{Beyerle2021} with a potential of mean force that is acceptably parameterized by the covariance matrix calculated from the generated ensemble.
+Diagonalizing the Langevin equation produces modes that form a basis set for the calculation of ACFs.
+This interface between generative ML techniques and the LE4PD methods allows for one-shot generation of dynamics and kinetics from sequence.

-The residue-dependent timescales of each variant can be benchmarked against each other to compare qualitatively the timescales of the residue relaxation time correlation functions as a function of sequence.
-Such a comparison can help determine the effect of mutations on the relaxation kinetics while the root-mean-square fluctuations calculated from the theory allow for the sequence-dependence of the dynamics.
-Quantitative benchmarking can be performed by brute-force calculation of the analogous time correlation functions using one or more molecular dynamics (MD) simulation trajectories of a given length.
-However, the second step of benchmarking against a known ensemble constructed from a simulation or experiment is not required for the predictive aspect of our method.
+The residue-dependent timescales of the variants are benchmarked against each other to compare qualitatively the timescales of the ACFs as a function of sequence.
+This comparison can help determine the effect of mutations on the relaxation kinetics while the root-mean-square fluctuations calculated from the theory allow for the sequence-dependence of the dynamics.
+Quantitative benchmarking is performed by brute-force calculation of the analogous ACFs using molecular dynamics (MD) simulation trajectories of a given length.
+This second step of benchmarking against a known ensemble constructed from a simulation or experiment is not required for the predictive aspect of our method.